merenlab/merenlab.org/courses/PFLS/index.md

 The plan is that the **first week** will offer insights into the terminal environment, common UNIX tools, effective use of shell, and shell scripting in general.
 Depending on how we perform during the first week, we will use the **second week** to discuss AI-assisted problem solving, and learn about Python through hands-on problem solving sessions. there will be numerous exercises and a few assignments, and in-person attendance is extremely important.

-The following list offers a more detailed goals of the course:
+The following list offers a more detailed list of goals of the course:

 * UNIX basics & file navigation
 * File manipulation (`cat`, `less`, `cp`, `mv`, etc.)